 Step 5: Open a Savings Account

 You can open a savings account once you reorganize your finances.
 Almost anyone can open a bank account!
 You can start the process online or in person at a local branch.
-You may be able to open a savings account on the same day!
+You may be able to open an account on the same day!

 Most financial institutions will require basic information, a Social Security number, and a government-issued photo ID.
 You may have to provide a minimum opening deposit amount.
 Still, some banks and credit unions do not require any money upfront.